mathewgomas-alfred/mathewgomas.io/reference_manual/tools/calligraphy.rst

 The dropdown menu holds your saved presets, the save button next to it allows you to save presets.

 Follow Selected Path
-    If a stroke has been selected with the [[Special:myLanguage/Krita/Manual/Tools/Default | default tool]], the calligraphy tool will follow this path.
+    If a stroke has been selected with the default tool, the calligraphy tool will follow this path.
 Use Tablet Pressure
     Uses tablet pressure to control the stroke width.
 Thinning